 Taking into consideration that i) the potential benefits for implementing a technology-neutral framework in the coming years are expected to be low, ii) the potential additional volumes that could be obtained are highly uncertain, and iii) the implementation of a technology neutral framework requires resources from both Elia and the market parties that cannot be spent on other projects, Elia considers that developing a technology-neutral framework for the exceptional balancing measures by opening it up to participation of DP{PG} does currently not have a high priority.
-For this reason, Elia does not recommend implementation at this point.
+For this reason, Elia does not recommend a full implementation at this point.

 However, the relevance of extending the current framework for exceptional balancing measures might increase in the future and would need to be re-evaluated.
 For instance, with the further increase of the offshore generation, storm situations can impose important balancing challenges that need to be adequately managed.
-In this context, Elia has been and will continue to discuss the need for specific measures to deal with these events with all concerned stake-holders and the regulator.
-Via the current public consultation, Elia also invites stakeholders to share their views regarding the robustness of the conclusions of the current study in the medium term future in light of upcoming changes in the Belgian electricity system and markets
+In this context, Elia has been and will continue to discuss the need for specific measures to deal with these events with all concerned stakeholders and the regulator.

 Although Elia does not recommend an implementation at this point, the study does propose an operational and contractual framework for opening up the exceptional balancing measures to all technologies.
-This proposal is intended to serve as a basis for an eventual implementation at a later moment.
+This proposal is intended be used for an eventual implementation at a later moment.
 The proposed design involves maintaining the existing contractual framework based on the T&C Scheduling Agent for slow units of the type DP{SU}, and establishing a new contractual framework for slow units of the type DP{PG}.
-The proposed bid properties for the flexibility offered by slow units of the type DP{PG} in the context of the new contractual framework aim to enable FSPs to reflect the specific constraints faced (such as a full activation time and the maximum activation duration).
-Finally, the introduction of this new contractual framework would only require minor changes to the current operational procedures for the exceptional balancing measures.
+For the participation of slow units of the type DP{PG}, a design is proposed that covers the operational process (incl. call for bids, submission, selection and activation of bids), the conditions for participation (for FSPs and Delivery Points) as well as the remuneration and settlement modalities.